alphagov/govuk-design-system/src/patterns/passwords/index.md

 - avoid password reset questions
 - avoid password reminders

-{% call wcagNote({id: "wcag-consistent-reset"}) %}

-<p>If you include instructions or a link to help users reset their password, make sure to place them consistently on the page.
-This is to comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/consistent-help.html">WCAG 2.2 success criterion 3.2.6 Consistent help</a>.</p>
-{% endcall %}

 Also make sure any password reset links always perform the same action across each page.

 ### Send a link to trigger password resets